mongodb/specifications/source/run-command/run-command.rst

 Client Side Operations Timeout
 """"""""""""""""""""""""""""""

-A driver's runCommand API MUST provide an optional ``timeoutMS`` option to support client side operations timeout.
+RunCommand MUST provide an optional ``timeoutMS`` option to support client side operations timeout.
 Drivers MUST NOT attempt to check the command document for the presence of a ``maxTimeMS`` field.
-Drivers MUST document the behavior of runCommand if a ``maxTimeMS`` field  is already set on the command (such as overwriting the command field).
+Drivers MUST document the behavior of RunCommand if a ``maxTimeMS`` field  is already set on the command (such as overwriting the command field).

 * See Client Side Operations Timeout's section on `runCommand <https://github.com/mongodb/specifications/blob/master/source/client-side-operations-timeout/client-side-operations-timeout.rst#runcommand>`_
 * See Client Side Operations Timeout's section on `runCommand behavior <https://github.com/mongodb/specifications/blob/master/source/client-side-operations-timeout/client-side-operations-timeout.rst#runcommand-behavior>`_